Top Alzheimer’s & Dementia Books for Caregivers

-We’ve compiled a list of the top books about Alzheimer’s for caregivers on ways to cope with the challenges of caring for someone with memory loss.
+We’ve compiled a list of the top books about Alzheimer’s disease for caregivers.
+Learn more about these books, which share ways to cope with the challenges of caring for someone with memory loss.

-Caregivers need comfort too—and few people know this fact better than the family members of someone with Alzheimer’s disease.
 Caring for someone with dementia poses unique challenges, but it can be difficult to figure out where to turn to ask about senior care options or how to cope with difficult behavior.
 So we’ve researched a range of top books on the subject of caregiving for Alzheimer’s, and our final list consists of seven that come highly recommended by professionals as well as garnering top ratings from readers and reviewers.
-Nearly all of these titles have been recommended by both the Alzheimer’s Association and the National Institute on Aging.

 by Nancy L. Mace and Peter V. Rabins.
 4th ed.
 Baltimore: Johns Hopkins University Press, 2006